cntzoufras/surveycat_front/README.md

 ## Available Scripts

-In the project directory, after having cloned the project, you can navigate to the ./ folder and run:
+In the project directory, after having cloned the project, you can navigate to the project root folder and run:

 1. `yarn install`
 2. `yarn start`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Opens [http://localhost:3000](http://localhost:3000) to view in the browser.
+Optionally, setup local hostname in your /etc/hosts file to `surveycat.test` so you can access it at `http://surveycat.test:3000`

-The page will reload if you make edits.
+The page will hot-reload if you make edits.
 You will also see any lint errors in the console.

-*To use finance dahboard, test CoinMarketCap API in env files by providing key*

 ## Deployment